brian-cy-chang/BERT-EE-Ensemble-Fractures/README.md

 # BERT-EE-Ensemble-Fractures
 This framework includes ensemble models leveraging [BERT-EE](https://github.com/wilsonlau-uw/BERT-EE) to consolidate fracture events from clinical notes.
-There are two ensemble models: 1) esnemble majority voting on discrete fracture events and 2) ensemble averaging on [CLS] embeddings.
+There are two ensemble models:
+1) ensemble majority voting on discrete fracture events
+2) ensemble averaging on the last hidden state output

 ## Installation
 The BERT-EE models require `python>=3.6.13`, `torch>=1.6.0` and `transformers>=4.4.0`.
 Please follow the instructions below to install the environment.